 The LAS program is a 120-semester hour baccalaureate program with a 36-semester hour (minimum) major course of study.
 Students can complete the degree in several different ways.
-Students may elect to complete a Multidisciplinary Emphasis or a Paired Minor Emphasis (both are explained below).
+Students may elect to complete a Multidisciplinary Emphasis or a Paired Minor Emphasis.
 The major includes introductory and capstone courses.
 In addition, students in the LAS program will complete the College’s general education requirements as well as a minor program of study in a discipline of the student's choosing.
 A number of elective courses round out the degree requirements.

 Emphases in the LAS degree

-The Bachelor of Liberal Arts and Sciences program offers two types of emphases:
+The Bachelor of Liberal Arts and Sciences program offers two emphases:

 - People in Context explores human behavior and the interrelated forces (individual, biological, social, environmental, political, and cultural) that influence us.

 - The Environment offers broad study of the environment from scientific, social, political, and humanistic vantage points.

 Paired Minor Emphasis